Sister Languages

 (This) yaha aa haa ei ee.
 Verb is at end.
 India = bhaarat.
 All Indian languages are not quoted here.
 They have different scripts and lots of diverse words.
 But they have similar sequences and are sisters.
 Note the utility of the Roman script.

-2. National Anthem start -- jana gan'a mana adhinaayak jaya he, bhaarat bhaagya vidhaataa... panjaab sindh gujaraat maraat'haa, draavid'a utkal vanga. (part)
+2. National Anthem start -- jana gan'a mana adhinaayak jaya he, bhaarat bhaagya vidhaataa... panjaab sindhu gujaraat maraat'haa, draavid'a utkal vanga. (part)

-3. Symbols in E03, M12 on website are used above.
-Key -- a (both a-american) aa (a-art) e (egg) i (i- ill ee-eel) o (ok) u (u-pull oo-pool) ae (a-at) ao (aw-law) d (th-they) d' (d-dog) likewise t-t’ n-n' l- l' v (w-win) y (yes).
+3. Try following symbols (part list) -- a (both a-american) aa (a-art) e (egg) i (i- ill ee- eel) o (ok) u (u-pull oo-pool) ae (a-at) ao (aw-law) d (th-they) d' (d-dog) likewise t-t’ n-n' l- l' v (w-win) y (yes) j (jam) j' (s-his) jh (s-measure) z (zero).
 Some languages need i, ee, u, oo.
 Some prefer d for (d-dog).
 Use apo = apostrophe mark ( ‘ ) for few variations.
-Cheap, easy-to-work computers & keyboards have induced thousands to adopt Roman for emails in Indian languages, in arbitrary ways.
-Example-- (a, aa, A, a’ ) are used for above (aa).
-Authorities should make easy (language-wise) standards, based on symbols in the English-serving machines.
+Apo is near letter in html format.
+Cheap, easy-to-work computers and keyboards have induced thousands to adopt Roman for emails in Indian languages, in arbitrary ways.
+Example -- (a, aa, A, a’ ) are used for above (aa).
+Authorities should make easy (language-wise) standards, based on symbols in English- serving machines.
+100% uniform script for all, though ideal, looks unpractical.
+Thus, (vasant) (vasanth) are used by Hindi people, Tamil people respectively.

 4. Indian scripts have lots of symbols (only 26 in Roman) enabling compact words.
 Roman text needs more space.
-Linear Roman script suits phonebooks, typing, dictionaries, emails, excel, internet search engines etc. Use the current, popular scripts, if proper facilities exist.
+Linear Roman script suits phonebooks, typing, dictionaries, emails, stock market lists, theatre rows, excel, internet search engines etc. Use the current, popular scripts, if proper devices exist.
 Otherwise, use optional Roman script (= lipi).
-Continue English phonebooks and vehicle number-plates for unity and mobility.
+Continue English phonebooks and vehicle number-plates for national unity and mobility.

-5. A change in script helps to remove some obsolete faults.
+5. A change of script helps to remove some obsolete faults, not reparable within original script due to widespread long-time usage.
 Word (Pneumonia) is written equivalent to (nyumoniaa) in the Indian scripts text.
 Modify (sarakaara), matching with current scripts, to phonetic (sarkaar) in Roman.
 Respell (Mary, Paper, Carbon) etc as (meri, pepar, kaarban) in Indian languages and prevent misreading as (pa)(per).
 Use symbols a-z for all text.
 In case of difficulty, retain the original words, starting with capitals (A-Z) to alert the readers.
 A text may or may not contain any capitals.
 For clarity, put 3 dots (...) after sentences in a paragraph.
 A single dot ( . ) will be enough, to end the last or a single sentence.
+Provide 2 dots (..) after ( ! ?) between sentences.

 Author : Madhukar N Gogate